teepobharu/nvchad-starter/README.md

 Not have
 - gx open link (+ plugin)
+- Key maps
     - resize Windows
     - Sessions saved
+    - tab change ( or use gT ? )
+    - custom Cds , and copy file - or not ?

 Packages use